When it comes to video doorbells, many homeowners look to two of the top brands: Ring vs. Nest.

 It's a similar story for Nest.
 While the Alphabet-owned company has lost some of its market control to increasing competition, it has bundles of cash to deliver new products.
 And its Nest Hello video doorbell, which comes with a nice design and fully integrates with other smart home platforms, is also worth buying.

 But which one should you get?
-We faced off the two doorbells against each other to see which is the best.
+We faced off the Ring vs. Nest doorbells to see which is the best.

 Regardless of which video doorbell you choose, make sure it's secure by using a strong password.
 Here's how to enable two-factor authentication (2FA) for Ring cameras.